CtrlAltMech/BackThatNasUp/README.md

 - `btnu.sh -r` - Will run a dry-run backup without mirroring (-avzhpe rsync options)
 - `btnu.sh -R` - Will run a backup without mirroring (-avzhpe rsync options)
 - `btnu.sh -s <directory group name> <run-type>` - Will run backup on specified directory group
+- `btnu.sh -L` - Will run with logging on.
+Needs to be combined with run type with or without group selection.

 *MORE GRANULAR CONTROLS TO COME IN THE FUTURE*